shusheng007/master-microservice/README.md

 # master-microservice
-Show microservice beginners how to build a microservice framework from scratch
+Show microservice beginners how to build a microservice framework from scratch with spring cloud

-goodsService -> orderService -> paymentService